karinlj/mathWithMauritz/README.md

-Theme for mathWithMauritz made by Karin.
+Theme for Math with Mauritz made by Karin.
 =========================
-Custom WordPress theme for new mathWithMauritz 2020# math-with-mauritz
+Custom WordPress theme: math-with-mauritz 2020#
-# mathWithMauritz